Get to Know Our Clinical Psychologist

 Dr Bruce Walmsley

-From volunteering on LGBTQIA+ helplines to counselling young people and families, and later working in dementia consulting, older persons mental health, and centres for positive ageing — completing my clinical training and PhD — I learned how much more was possible at every stage of life.
+From early volunteering on LGBTQIA+ helplines to counselling young people and their families, and later working in dementia consulting, older persons mental health, and centres for positive ageing — while completing my clinical endorsement and PhD — I learned how much more was possible as we age.

 Upside Stories Online Psychology Australia Bruce Walmsley

-Growth is about finding meaning in life’s heartbreaks, revealing unexpected upsides and opportunities for growth — strengthening relationships, shifting perspectives, and revealing inner strengths.
+Growth is about finding meaning in life’s challenges and changes, revealing unexpected upsides and opportunities for growth — strengthening relationships, shifting perspectives, and revealing inner strengths.
 It’s about staying adaptive and rewriting your story after loss.

 — Bruce